lindig/tcalc/README.md

 # TCalc

-This is a minimal desktop calculator (taken from the Lex/Yacc section of the [OCaml] manual) that can parses `3:04.5` as a time and covert it into 184.5 seconds.
+This is a minimal desktop calculator (taken from the Lex/Yacc section of the [OCaml] manual) that can parse `3:04.5` as a time and covert it into 184.5 seconds.
 I'm using it for simple time calculations.

 ```
 $ tcalc